palantir/atlasdb/docs/source/miscellaneous/dropwizard-metrics.rst

 expose a global ``MetricRegistry`` called ``AtlasDbRegistry``.
 Users of AtlasDB should use ``AtlasDbMetrics.setMetricRegistry`` to inject their own ``MetricRegistry`` for their application prior to initializing the AtlasDB transaction manager.

-We expose the metrics below.
-For the Cassandra client metrics with ``<host>``, we will expose metrics specific to every Cassandra node in your cluster.
+For the Cassandra, we will expose client metrics for every Cassandra node in your cluster.
 For more details on what information each type of metric provides, we recommend reading the Metrics `Getting Started Guide <http://metrics.dropwizard.io/3.1.0/getting-started/#>`__.

+The full list of metrics exposed by AtlasDB can be found below.

 **Gauges**